-- b.
-Appropriate SAT or ACT scores and successful completion of high school or college computer literacy course within the past six years.
+- unsuccessful in achieving the appropriate cut-off scores in any component of the test, please see the academic retest policy. - Appropriate SAT or ACT scores and successful completion of high school or college computer literacy course within the past six years.
 See admissions section for additional details. - c.
 Provide an official high school transcript indicating graduation within the last five years with a minimum unweighted GPA of 2.6 and completion of a "fourth math" beyond Algebra II. - d.
-Successful completion of a college-level math, English and computer literacy course. - 6.
-Have a computer or access to a computer that is up to date (it does not have to be new, but it needs to be updated) with a web browser.
-Compatible web browsers are (Internet Explorer and Mozilla Firefox) Google Chrome is functional, however, not fully compatible yet. - 7.
-Have access to a word processing application like Microsoft Office 2010, Open Office (freeware) or use Google Docs, included within the "Quick Launch Pad" in your "myscc" page.
+Successful completion of a college-level math, English and computer literacy - Have a computer or access to a computer that is up to date (it does not have to be new, but it needs to be updated) with a web browser.
+Compatible web browsers are (Internet Explorer and Mozilla Firefox) Google Chrome is functional, however, not fully compatible yet. - Have access to a word processing application like Microsoft Office 2010, Open Office (freeware) or use Google Docs, included within the "Quick Launch Pad" in your "myscc" page.
 If you have any questions regarding your online access to our college services, please review the online learning technical requirements here, or contact our IT Help Desk at 828.339.4409. - 8.
 Have access to a scanner to upload assignments to Blackboard.